-Bring forward arrangements
+5.4 Bring- forward arrangements

-The following table sets out the bring forward cap and bring forward period depending on the individual's total superannuation balance on 30 June of the previous financial year:
+The following table sets out the bring-forward cap and bring-forward period depending on the individual's total superannuation balance on 30 June of the previous financial year:

-Proposed changes from 1 July 2020
+Bring-forward period from 1 July 2021

 This technical resource is intended for the use of financial advisers only.
-It is current as at the date of publication but may be subject to change.
+It is current at the date of publication but may be subject to change.
 This publication has been prepared without taking into account a potential investor's objectives, financial situation, needs or objectives.
 Before making a recommendation based on this material, you should consider its appropriateness based on the client's objectives, financial situation and needs.
 Rainmaker Group is not a registered tax agent under the Tax Agent Services Act 2009.
 Your client should refer to a registered tax agent before relying on information published herein that may impact their tax obligations, liabilities or entitlements.